Last Updated on March 24, 2022 by Admin

 Career Opportunities for QS

-Candidates who possess an academic qualification in quantity surveying will find a plethora of job opportunities in the construction field.
 The demand for quantity surveyors is high because of the shortage of workers with practical experience.
+Candidates who possess an academic qualification in quantity surveying will find many job opportunities in the construction field.
 Many private companies even recruit freshers with a good pay structure.

-Most of the quantity surveyors will be associated with construction companies and property developers.
-They will also find jobs in subcontractor companies, project management companies, construction material supplier companies, insurance companies, etc.
+Most quantity surveyors will be associated with construction companies and property developers.
+They will also find jobs in subcontractor companies, project management companies, construction material suppliers, insurance companies, etc.

 The infrastructure sector has been considered a key driver of a country’s economy.
 The infrastructure sector takes care of the development of bridges, roads, buildings, dams, and others.

-As this sector is propelling the overall development across the world, specifically in India, with intense support from the government, a career in this infrastructure sector will be a lucrative one.
+As this sector is propelling the overall development worldwide, specifically in India, with enthusiastic support from the government, a career in this infrastructure sector will be lucrative.

 Quantity Surveyor Salary

-In India, the average salary for a quantity surveyor fresher is INR 400,500 per year (Source: Payscale).
+In India, the average basic salary for a quantity surveyor fresher is INR 394,490 per year (Source: Payscale).

-In the USA, the average salary for a quantity surveyor fresher is $ 61,068 per year (Source: Payscale)
+In the USA, the average basic salary for a quantity surveyor fresher is $ 61,201 per year (Source: Payscale)

-There are a lot of monitory benefits for candidates who work in foreign countries.
+There are a lot of monetary benefits for candidates who work in foreign countries.